Iraqi citizen living in Ohio arrested after allegedly plotting to assassinate former President George W. Bush

 The warrant application, filed in the Southern District of Ohio, was first reported by Forbes.

-One of those conversations was alleged to have happened in November during a trip that Shihab and the informant took from Columbus, Ohio, to the Detroit area and back.
+One of those conversations was alleged to have happened in November during a trip that Shihab and the informant took from Columbus, Ohio, to the Detroit area and back, according to the warrant application and a complaint filed in court that was made public Tuesday.

 According to a January conversation recounted in the warrant application, Shihab described himself as a "soldier waiting for directions from the leadership in Qatar."